UK passport warning issued to British travellers

 Britons are warned to check their passport validity to avoid being turned away from their holiday flights due to post-Brexit rules.

-The Independent’s travel correspondent Simon Calder has urged holidaymakers to ensure their passports are in date.
+The Independent travel correspondent Simon Calder has urged holidaymakers to ensure their passports are in date.

 He explained: “In the UK, passports can be issued for more than 10 years, but unfortunately if you are trying to get into the European Union, you can not get in after your passport is 10 years old